Peanut-Puff/Hide-and-Seek/README.md

 ## Rule

-- Catcher: can throw a bomb, which is a skill that can force hiders to change back to their original avatar (cd 10s).
+- Catcher: Shoot hiders to win scores.
-- Hider: can change to a random object in the scene (remains for 20s), forced back to original avatar, need to choose another object (5s to select avatar).
+- Hider: Fix machines to win scores.
+Change avatars to hide yourselves.

-- When catcher find a hider, their role will swap.
+- Hiders:Catchers - 3:1

-- 3 minutes for a game.
+- 5 minutes for a game.